rrajasek92/folio-app/readme.txt

 Code Breakdown:
 My overall approach was to of course make the project as modular and clean as possible.
 I utilized redux to store both user inputs (risk tolerance level and current portfolio).
-My backend recommendation engine used this user data to create a standard data distribution for their ideal model and subtracted the calculated percentages of their current portfolio to create a suggested transaction model.
+My backend recommendation engine in /src/functions/recommendationEngine.js used this user data to create a standard data distribution for their ideal model and subtracted the calculated percentages of their current portfolio to create a suggested transaction model.
 These can be found in /src/functions as both part of the recommendation engine and as helper functions.